marriott-library/MaRMAT-Beta/README.md

 If this process does not resolve your issue, follow these Getting Started tips to make sure python and the pip installer are running correctly on your PC: [https://pip.pypa.io/en/stable/getting-started](https://pip.pypa.io/en/stable/getting-started/)

 ## 3. The Command-Line Tool
-The [MaRMAT](https://github.com/marriott-library/MaRMAT/blob/main/Code/MaRMAT-CommandLine-2.6.py) can be run by any user from their command line. *Demonstration video coming soon*
+The [MaRMAT](https://github.com/marriott-library/MaRMAT/blob/main/Code/MaRMAT-CommandLine-2.6.py) can be run by any user from their command line.

 ### 3.1 Usage
 1. Install Python if not already installed (Python 3.x recommended).